How to Add a JavaScript Report Viewer to Your Web Application

 </style>

-Since ARJS uses report files that have the .rdlx-json extension, we can design a report through the Standalone Report Designer, create a file and structure it with JSON syntax, or programmatically generate one by using our Core API.
+Since ARJS uses report files with the .rdlx-json extension, we can design a report through the Standalone Report Designer, create a file and structure it with JSON syntax, or programmatically generate one using our Core API.
 For this tutorial, we will create our file and paste in some JSON.
-To start, paste the following command into the VS Code terminal:
+To start, run the following command into the VS Code terminal:

 touch report-test.rdlx-json